 The events of 2020 have undoubtedly affected the Polish economy in many industries.
 Customer behaviour and habits have changed.
 Subsequent lockdowns, restrictions, new security rules and temporary closures of some facilities forced retail chains to make tentative decisions and adapt to the rules at lightning speed.
 The responsibility for safety in the stores fell not only on the chain’s employees but also on the customers themselves, who were forced to change their shopping habits as a result.

-After the pandemic, people plan better and buy more
+After the pandemic, shoppers plan better and buy more

 Although much of the stationary sales have moved to the Internet, not every network provides this opportunity, and not every customer takes advantage of these solutions.
-From March 2020, Poles go shopping prepared – with a shopping list.
+From March 2020, polish shoppers go to the store prepared – with a shopping list.
 The data from the Listonic app seems to confirm it, as its popularity increased significantly when the pandemic began.

 According to an analysis by GfK, in the first quarter of 2021, the frequency of visits to stores fell by 12.
 7% compared to the same period of 2020, resulting in 46 fewer visits per year.
 In contrast, the average value of the shopping basket increased by 20.
 1%.